We are an inclusive setting, and welcome all children regardless of their needs, and provide a quality service for them and their families.

 - Identifying children's needs

-At Barleymont Fairlop Montessori Nursery every child is treated as a unique individual.
-Through constant observations and monitoring we would be able to identify any child who might need additional help or support.
+At Barley Lane Montessori Day Nursery every child is treated as a unique individual.
+Through constant observations and monitoring, we would be able to identify any child who might need additional help/support.
 If you have any concerns about your child’s development you can ask for a time when you can discuss this in private with the SENCO (Special Educational Needs Co-ordinator).

-Once it is established that there is a valid reason for concern the child would be referred to the local authority’s Healthcare Professionals.
-The reports from healthcare professionals, such as health visitors and speech and language therapists then identify your child’s individual needs.
+Once it is established that there is a valid reason for concern, the child would be referred the local authority’s Health Care Professionals.
+The Reports from health care professionals, such as health visitors and speech and language therapists then identify your child’s individual needs.
 We welcome parents and professionals sharing these reports in order to plan appropriately to meet the needs of the children from this point on.

 Parents are kept informed through daily discussion and the use of individual child ‘Learning journey’.